dballif/ReminderDiscordBot/ROADMAP.md

 - !nextSunday chat command - Calculates the date of of the next sunday chat, parses the google sheet, and returns the information - Date, Speaker, Youth in charge

 ## Version 3.0
+- Configuration Management
+This will generalize the bot.
+Instead of being only for Wednesday and Sunday night activities, it can now be for whatever dates and time you want.
+It will also generalize so that server id and channel and roles can be modified